postgresml/postgresml/pgml-docs/docs/user_guides/predictions/overview.md

     ) AS prediction_score;
     ```

 where `ARRAY[...]` is the same list of features for a sample used in training.
 This score can be used in normal queries, for example:

+!!! example
     ```sql linenums="1"
     SELECT *,
         pgml.predict(